dalmaboros/redux-thunk-readme-v-000/README.md

 source like an API?

 Well, we already know how to make a web request.
-We can use something like JavaScript's native Fetch API to sent a web request:
+We can use something like JavaScript's native Fetch API to send a web request:

 ```js
 fetch('http://www.catapi.com')